-Want to lose weight or get fit in 2019?
-Millions of people will have that as their main New Year’s Resolution.
+Want to lose weight or get fit?
+Millions of people have this as their main aim for the year.

 Walk your way to fitness